Dharsan5/workshop/README.md

-link : password4.netlify.app

-hosted in netlifyapp
+# Password Manager and Generator

+A secure password manager and generator built with React and Vite.

+## 🌐 Live Demo

+The application is hosted on Netlify: [password4.netlify.app](https://password4.netlify.app)

+## ⚡ Tech Stack

-# React + Vite
+Built with React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.